jarcane/clojurice/README.md

 The default configuration will open nREPL connections to both frontend and backend, each on their own port.
 Check the console logs from `boot dev` to find them.

 The frontend environment also wraps [cljs-devtools](https://github.com/binaryage/cljs-devtools) and [Dirac](https://github.com/binaryage/dirac) for a more pleasant browser environment for Chrome.
+There is also an additional [reagent-dev-tools](https://github.com/metosin/reagent-dev-tools) element added to the page in dev mode that provides reflection to the current app state.

 Dirac allows for a CLJS REPL in a Chrome devtools window, but requires some additional setup.
 You'll need to set up the Dirac extension with Chrome Canary, as described [here](https://github.com/binaryage/dirac/blob/master/docs/installation.md#setup-dirac-chrome-extension).
 The remaining setup (installing the runtime, nREPL, and agent) is handled automatically by boot.